Rahul-Sharma-21/tkinter_examples/README.md

-## This is a Repository help in making tkinter applications from basics to custom used in Data Science
+<h1 style="color:white;background-color:powderblue;text-align:center;font-size:400%;font-family:helvetica">This is a Repository help in making tkinter applications from basics to custom used in Data Science</h1>